 Specialty Registrars can undertake short term placements towards the end of their training.
 All organisations who wish to offer such an opportunity to Public Health StRs should ensure that their placements are formally advertised using the Placement template form (see Appendix L) amongst the StR group.
-The placement form once complete should be sent to the Training Programme office for circulation.
-PublicHealth.SW@hee.nhs.uk
+The placement form once complete should be sent to the Training Programme team for circulation. england.publichealth.sw@nhs.net